AppleOngPS/CNAD_Assignment1/README.md

 User HTTP/REST for synchronous call (eg from car listing to reservation)<br />

 **Security**<br />
-Secure all sensetive data such as user password using JWT Token<br />
+Secure all sensetive data such as user password using bcrypt<br /> Verification email sent when signing up a new account <br /> Verification email sent when complete the payment and will sent the invoice link <br />

 **Database**
 All microservices link to a single database to avoid data duplication and ensure data consistency.
 However, denormalization may be used in some cases to improve query performance, depending on the service's needs.